-Graduated from the Harvard Business School and John Hopkins University, two of the most expensive universities in the U.S., Bloomberg has the genetic of a billionaire since his youths.
+Graduated from the Harvard Business School and John Hopkins University, two of the most expensive universities in the U.S., Bloomberg has the genetics of a billionaire since his youth.

 After graduating from the university, Bloomberg continued to pursue his investment-related experiences by working for Salomon Brothers, Inc.

 At the time Bloomberg worked there, Salomon Brothers, Inc.’s CEO and Chairman were the “Kings of Wall Street” due to their high profitability they had been making among all Wall Street companies.